-But what does it really mean?
+But what does it mean?

 It means stop doing ‘stuff’ just for the sake of keeping busy.

-It means having a clear, inspiring vision of who you are, what you care about, and what you are here to accomplish.
 It means working to achieve that, in a calm, focused, effective way.
 And taking others with you as you go.

 It means not keeping busy as a way to avoid finding out who you really are.